huiwen-goy/connect1-stigma/README.md

 **Data inclusion criteria**
 1. Participants with known age and sex, who were 50+ years old, and had never used a hearing aid
 2. Pure-tone average of 25 dB HL or greater in the better ear
-3. Complete data across 28 predictors of interest and the outcome
+3. Complete data across 28 predictors of interest, including all original items on the Age Stigma scale

 [**Exploratory plots**](https://huiwen-goy.github.io/connect1-stigma/01_explore.html)
 Demographic, hearing, stigma, social support, and social network measures.